Archiebolt/The_Start_Of_The_Journey/README.md

 # The_Start_Of_The_Journey
-🐺 Here you cant follow my growth in the programming field 🦊
+🐺 Here you can follow my growth in the programming field 🦊